bcit-lts/technical-operations-documentation/docs/storage/index.md

-# Getting started with app and state storage
+# Getting started with durable storage